chrthomsen/pygrametl/doc/_sources/examples/bulkloading.rst.txt

 There are a number of things to be aware of when using pygrametl with SQL Server.
-If the file used for bulk loading is located on a machine running Windows, the file must be copied before bulk loading, as the locks placed on the file by the OS and pygrametl, prevents SQL Server from opening it directly.
+If the file used for bulk loading is located on a machine running Microsoft Windows, the file must be copied before bulk loading, as the locks placed on the file by the OS and pygrametl, prevent SQL Server from opening it directly.
 Copying the file can be done e.g. using `shutil.copyfile
 <https://docs.python.org/3/library/shutil.html#shutil.copyfile>`__.

 By default, BULK INSERT ignores column names, so the number and order of columns